antonok-edm/kb/README.md

 - multiple function layers

 ## My setup
+The keyboard's layouts are designed to be reprogrammed as needed.
+The user is free to assign keys to any HID-compliant controls or internal function calls at will.
+In this section, I describe the layouts that I use, included as a sample in this repository.

 I currently have 7 different layers defined on my keyboard: Colemak, Qwerty, MIDI, Fn, Layer-Up, Layer-Down, and Mouse.

 MIDI has a 4x12 grid of chromatic MIDI keys, providing 4 octaves of pitch-shiftable notes.